 However, Iowa takes boating while intoxicated at least as seriously as it takes drunk driving.
-Des Moines boating while intoxicated defense attorney Sean P. Spellman of Spellman Law, P.C., defends Iowa clients against these charges.
-If you have been charged with boating while intoxicated, he will help you get the best results possible to minimize the fines, jail time, loss of driving privileges and possible embarrassment in your community.
+Des Moines boating while intoxicated defense attorneys Sean P. Spellman and Mary K. Spellman of Spellman Law, P.C., defend Iowa clients against these charges.
+If you have been charged with boating while intoxicated, we will help you get the best results possible to minimize the fines, jail time, loss of driving privileges and possible embarrassment in your community.

 Legal Nuances of Boating While Intoxicated

 Many people think of boating while intoxicated (BWI) laws as being basically the same as the laws around driving while intoxicated, but this not always the case.
 There are some similarities and some important differences between BWI and DWI, including: